teerthrajverma01/teerthrajverma01/README.md

 ## 🛠 Tech Stack
-  `Programming Languages`- C++, Python, Javascript
+  `Programming Languages`- Java, Javascript
-  `FrontEnd Development`- HTML, CSS, Javascript, React, Redux, Nextjs
+  `FrontEnd Development`- HTML, CSS, Tailwind-CSS, Javascript, React, Redux, Nextjs `Animation library`- GSAP
   `Version-Control`- Git, GitHub, CI-CD
   `Backend Development`- Nodejs, Expressjs, Nextjs
   `Database`- MySql, MongoDB

 ## 💼 What I'm Looking For:
-👀 _I'm currently on the lookout for opportunities in the field of Fullstack development, where I can apply my technical skills and knowledge to create innovative and efficient solutions._
+👀 _I'm currently on the lookout for opportunities (Fulltime/Contract/Internship) in the field of Fullstack development, where I can apply my technical skills and knowledge to create innovative and efficient solutions._
 🤝 _I'm eager to work on projects that challenge me and provide continuous learning opportunities._

 ##  🤝🏻 Connect with Me